axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

 ### Generate using Ronin Wallet

-You can generate the ECDSA keys using Ronin Wallet—both the browser extension and the mobile app, which can be downloaded on the [Ronin Wallet](https://wallet.roninchain.com/) page.
+The Ronin Wallet—both the browser extension and the mobile app—can also be used for ECDSA key generation.
+You can download the app from , which can be downloaded on the [Ronin Wallet](https://wallet.roninchain.com/) page.

 #### Browser extension